 There is no minimum number of days of physical presence in Latvia required in order to renew the residence permit.

 After five years of receiving the residence permit, the applicant may apply for a permanent residence permit.
 To qualify for a permanent residence permit, the candidate must have resided in the country for four years out of the five-year period and should have successfully passed the basic Latvian language test at Level A2.
 The applicant must also have a proven knowledge of the general history of Latvia and the national anthem.
-Latvia allows dual citizenship if the second citizenship is of a country which is a NATO member state.
+Applicants must renounce their former citizenship in order to be granted Latvian citizenship, although exceptions may apply.

 Have one of our qualified advisors contact you today.